Flex Duo probe error

 When to Call a Professional

-DIY repair for a Flex Duo probe error on the Samsung NV51K7770DS typically costs $20–$80 for a replacement temperature probe.
-A professional service call usually runs $150–$300, including labor and parts.
-Tackling this repair yourself can save you $100 or more while restoring your wall oven quickly.
+Taking on a DIY repair for a Flex Duo probe error on the Samsung NV51K7770DS typically costs $20–$80 for a replacement temperature probe.
+In contrast, a professional service call usually ranges from $150–$300, including labor and parts.
+By tackling this repair yourself, you could save over $100 while getting your wall oven back in action quickly.

-The error is typically triggered by a faulty or improperly connected meat probe, a damaged probe port, or a defective probe sensor inside the oven.
-Inspect the probe and its port for visible damage or debris before replacing any parts.
+The error is often triggered by a faulty or improperly connected meat probe, a damaged probe port, or a defective probe sensor inside the oven.
+It’s a good idea to inspect both the probe and its port for visible damage or debris before making any replacements.

 Can I still use my oven while the probe error is displayed?